 Defining Home Care

-Home care is a $75 billion dollar a year industry, employing more than 1.5 million people.
+Home care is a $75 billion dollar a year industry, comprised of more than 1.5 million caregivers.
 Home care workers range from companion caregivers all the way to skilled nurses and occupational therapists.
 In-home caregivers focus on assisting their clients with their activities of daily living (ADL's) such as going to the bathroom or maneuvering around the house.
 Caregivers can also provide companionship, transportation to doctor's appointments, and light housekeeping.

 Top questions about paying for home care

 The home care industry also includes hospice care, which involves palliative care for those who are in their last days or weeks of life.
 Hospice staff have a very important job as they serve not just their patient but also the family by providing emotional support during a difficult time.